halderex/halderex.github.io/content/post/dynamic-and-mail-enabled-security-groups-with-azure-automation.md

 I recently came across the requirement of "dynamic" mail-enabled security groups at a client who has multiple companies in the same Azure AD and Microsoft 365 tenant.
 Each company of course has different departments and staff are spread over various countries.
 On top of that, there are numerous teams with members that change over time and where individuals can be part of multiple teams.
 Then there's the aspect of differencing employees from consultants...
 Quite a complex scenario but surely not an uncommon one.
 Automating the process of keeping groups up to date would be a huge time-saver and make life so much easier for the it administrator.

+### Planning the solution

+When planning for automation, a first step might be to note down the manual steps required to complete the tasks.
+From here, one can iteratively refine and optimize the process to make it lean and efficient.

+A starting point for create and update dynamic mail-enabled security groups could be:

+1. Define and create require mail-enabled security groups.

 ***

 {{< center >}}_Photo by_ [_Eric Krull_](https://unsplash.com/@ekrull?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) _on_ [_Unsplash_](https://unsplash.com/s/photos/robot?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText){{< /center >}}